Francisco Moya

 Francisco P. Moya (born January 9, 1974) is an American politician from Corona, Queens.
-He has served in the New York City Council from the 21st district since 2018.
+He served in the New York City Council from the 21st district from 2018 to 2025.
 He served in the New York State Assembly from the 39th district from 2011 to 2017.
 He is a member of the Democratic Party.

 Early life and education

 Moya has a B.A. degree in Asian Studies from St. John's University and a Master of Public Administration degree from Baruch College.

 Moya says he is the first state legislator of Ecuadorian descent, as he was elected to the New York State Assembly in 2010.

 Career

-Moya's political background includes stints as an aide to Congresswoman Nydia Velazquez and to then-State Senator David Paterson.
+Moya's political background includes stints as an aide to Congresswoman Nydia Velázquez and to then-State Senator David Paterson.
 He has worked in public affairs for Cablevision and was formerly a director of business development at Elmhurst Hospital Center.

 In September 2010, Moya was named one of The Capitol's "40 under 40".